Health Insurance Requirement

 - Veterans’ benefits that provide access to Veterans’ Administration healthcare facilities, TRICARE, and the U.S. Family Health Plan, a military coverage, are all acceptable to submit a waiver.

 - International students are required to have a U.S.-based health insurance.
 Foreign carriers with U.S.-based satellites are still considered foreign insurance and do not qualify for the health insurance waiver.
-International students who believe they have a U.S.-based health insurance may submit a paper waiver form with a copy of their insurance card at the Student Service Center in 80 Boylston Street.
-A review of your waiver and insurance coverage will be completed before your waiver is approved/denied.
+International students who believe they have a U.S.-based health insurance may submit a paper waiver form with a copy of their insurance card at the Office of Student Accounts, located on the 4th floor of 216 Tremont St. A review of your waiver and insurance coverage will be completed before your waiver is approved/denied.

 Full information can be found at the Massachusetts Student Health Insurance website if you have additional concerns about Massachusetts requirements.